ardatan/graphql-tools/.changeset/weak-peaches-count.md

 #### Remote Schemas & Wrapping (`wrapSchema`, `makeRemoteExecutableSchema`, and `@graphql-tools/wrap`)

-- `wrapSchema` and `generateProxyingResolvers` now only take a single argument consisting of a `SubschemaConfig`.
-Shorthand version with first argument consisting of a `GraphQLSchema` and second argument representing the transforms should be reworked as a `SubschemaConfig` object.
+- `wrapSchema` and `generateProxyingResolvers` now only take a single options argument with named properties of type `SubschemaConfig`.
+The previously possible shorthand version with first argument consisting of a `GraphQLSchema` and second argument representing the transforms should be reworked as a `SubschemaConfig` object.

-- Similarly, the `ICreateProxyingResolverOptions` interface that provides the options for the `createProxyingResolver` property of `SubschemaConfig` options has now been adjusted.
-The `schema` property that previously could take a `GraphQLSchema` or a `SubschemaConfig` object has been removed in favor of a `subschemaConfig` property that has to be a `SubschemaConfig` object.
+- Similarly, the `ICreateProxyingResolverOptions` interface that provides the options for the `createProxyingResolver` property of `SubschemaConfig` options has  been adjusted.
+The `schema` property previously could be set to a `GraphQLSchema` or a `SubschemaConfig` object.
+This property has been removed in favor of a `subschemaConfig` property that will always be a `SubschemaConfig` object.
 The `transforms` property has been removed; transforms should be included within the `SubschemaConfig` object.`

 - The format of the wrapping schema has solidified.
 All non-root fields are expected to use identical resolvers, either `defaultMergedResolver` or a custom equivalent, with root fields doing the hard work of proxying.
 Support for custom merged resolvers throught `createMergedResolver` has been deprecated, as custom merging resolvers conflicts when using stitching's type merging, where resolvers are expected to be identical across subschemas.

 - The `WrapFields` transform's `wrappingResolver` option has been removed, as this complicates multiple wrapping layers, as well as planned functionality to wrap subscription root fields in potentially multiple layers, as the wrapping resolvers may be different in different layers.
 Modifying resolvers can still be performed by use of an additional transform such as `TransformRootFields` or `TransformObjectFields`.

 - The `ExtendSchema` transform has been removed, as it is conceptually simpler just to use `stitchSchemas` with one subschema.

+- The `ReplaceFieldsWithFragment` transform has been removed, as it is has been superseded by the `AddReplacementSelectionSets` transform.

 #### Schema Stitching (`stitchSchemas` & `@graphql-tools/stitch`)